DziarnowskiJ/AoC_2024/README.md

 part had to be multiplied and added together to produce result.

-Second part was similar, but strings `do()` and `don't()` determined whether parts following it should be ignored
+Second part was similar, but strings `do()` and `don't()` determined whether parts following it should be ignored.

 ```
 Part 1: